jashieh/notes/System_Design.md

 * Have multiple hash functions, splitting the load between servers evenly
 * Virtual servers make it less likely to load all on 1 server.

+## Message / Task Queue
+* Rabbit MQ, Zero MQ
+* Store a list of tasks needed to be completed in DB, have a notifier that pings the server every so often to see if tasks are complete (heart-beat)
+* Use consistent hashing to prevent duplicate requests.
+When server goes down, requests will be sent to the same server.